-To change the page orientation of your PDF document, simply reverse the order of the values declared in the @page rule's size property.
+To change the page orientation of your PDF document, reverse the order of the values declared in the @pag e rule's size property.
 The first and second values of this property represent the width and height of the page, respectively.

-For example, to generate PDF space exports in A4-sized landscape orientation, your @page rule might look like this:
+For example, to generate an A4 PDF in landscape, your @page rule might look like this: